dczia/Defcon26-Badge/README.md

 ```

+March 2018 Update --

+	Proto Dos boards are in, working, and off to Lithochasm for redistribution with the keys

 Feb 8th 2018 Update --
 	Dev boards have been made by Hamster.
 He identified an issue with the footprint of the leds, and is working on a fix.
 	Clear keycaps have begun printing by Litho.
 Switches and LED's for a dev board test have been ordered as well.